Improve Your French Writing with These Effective Methods and Tips

 - Check out concours de nouvelles.

 Usually, contests give you specific scenarios, such as writing a story based on a simple picture or completing an unfinished work.
-Other than that, you can let your imagination take flight.
-Bonnes Nouvelles provides a list of competitions you may qualify for.

 Put new words to immediate use

 You’re probably already reading French daily (or you should be!).
 Once you learn a new word, make sure you utilize it right away in your writing, otherwise it might slip away from your memory.
-Constant exposure and usage will ensure that new vocabulary sticks with you.

 Don’t use a dictionary too often